nmaksimova/square-panda-cb92c/src/pages/index.md

   - content: |
       ## NEW GROUP CLASSES!!!

-      **Salsa for Beginners.** Starting on Thursday, September 5th at 6:45 pm

-      **Bachata for Beginners.** Starting on Monday, September 9th at 6:45 pm
+      **Bachata for Beginners.** Starting on Monday, September 23 at 6:45 pm

     actions: